Truth is, legitimate online jobs are all around us.

 Think of it:

 Don’t limit yourself to these roles, though.
-Expand your idea base and consider being an expert in travel coordination, editing and proofreading, email management, and language translation.
+Take a look at these in-demand services and expand your idea base.
+Consider being an pro in podcast or Youtube editing, editing and proofreading, email management, or online marketing.

-The pay seems to vary, depending on who you work for (yourself or a company) but the going rate is about $14.00 an hour.
+The pay seems to vary, depending on who you work for (yourself or a company) but the going rate is over $16.00 an hour – more if you’re an independent Business Assistant.

 #5 ESL Instructor